 Norwalk, CT Hospital Negligence and Malpractice Attorneys

-The medical malpractice lawyers at Berkowitz and Hanna LLC represent individuals and families affected by hospital malpractice throughout the state of Connecticut.
+Our attorneys represent individuals and families affected by hospital malpractice throughout the state of Connecticut.
 If you believe that hospital malpractice caused serious or fatal injuries to your loved one, contact us today.
 We represent individuals in claims against Norwalk Hospital and the other facilities located throughout the state.

 Serving a population of 250,000 in lower Fairfield County, Norwalk Hospital is a 328-bed, not-for-profit acute care community teaching hospital.
 The hospital employs 2,000 health care professionals and support staff plus more than 500 physicians on its active medical staff.
 The Hospital Quality Alliance rates Norwalk Hospital as one of the nation’s leading hospitals in providing surgical and heart attack care.